opensearch-project/project-website/_posts/2023-04-18-searchable-snapshots.md

 </tbody>
 </table>

 In OpenSearch 2.7, you can now search snapshots locally on your OpenSearch cluster with performance similar to UltraWarm storage.
-With searchable snapshots, you can search through less frequently accessed indexes saved as snapshot without having to restore them to the cluster beforehand.
+With searchable snapshots, you can search through less frequently accessed indexes saved as snapshots without having to restore them to the cluster beforehand.

 ## Things to consider